hanwen/lilypond-ci/README.md

 Introduction
 ============

-Scripts for testing LilyPond conveniently.
+These are scripts for testing LilyPond conveniently, using Docker.
 It tests LilyPond in the following 3 configurations:

 * Ubuntu Xenial (16.04) with GUILE 1.8.
 This is represents an "old" platform